sudohainguyen/sudohainguyen.github.io/_posts/2024-01-05-why-was-dbt-invented.md

 tags: [data engineering, data analytics]
 ---

 If you've been hanging around the data engineering world, you've probably heard the buzz about DBT.
-But what's all the fuss about, and why was DBT even invented in the first place?
+But why was DBT even invented in the first place?
 Let's dive into the story behind DBT and how it's revolutionizing the way we build data models compared to the old-school methods.

 - [The Origins of DBT](#the-origins-of-dbt)
 - [Key Features of DBT: Why It Stands Out](#key-features-of-dbt-why-it-stands-out)